michalroots/enspiral-handbook-2023/nodes/enspiral-europe.md

 ## Documentation

-- [ ] change link to the documentation article when posted on relevant platform after consulting with Rich and Malcolm.

 **[This article](https://docs.google.com/document/d/1LTT3ea844rOrXxZ8x9LOx9a0fVrQ2cu0WOszO-OhSZQ/edit#) documents the origin story of the Enspiral Europe Node** (from January 2020 to February 2022), with the intention to clarify the node formation process and serve as a roadmap guiding new nodes to emerge.
 The project was funded through the [Fall 2022 Enspiral Cobudget Round](https://cobudget.com/enspiral/funding-round-2022/cl836r2ua004109mhgyuw8z59).
 Thank you for making this possible 💚

 ### Podcast Series: Emergence of Enspiral Europe Node